uehaj/buffalo-wifirouter-control/README.md

 This script change [Security]-[IP Filter] setting of Buffalo series WiFi-Router through command line script.

-You can control your devices network access.
+You can control your devices network access of devices, e.g. PC, smartphone, smart speakers, Game devices like Nintendo switch, or any devices connect to internet throught Buffalo Wifi Router.

-It is needed IP Addresses are fixed because IP-Filter rules of Buffalo settions are distinguishes with IP address.
+Therea is a condition for the devices to control is those devieces's IP Addresses are be fixed because IP-Filter rules of Buffalo settions are distinguishes devices with IP address.

 # Setup